Arction/lcjs-showcase-renderingSpeed/README.md

 ## Description

-Measures the time (in milliseconds) required to create a Cartesian Chart and render a LineSeries with one million data-points.
+Measures the time (in milliseconds) required to render a LineSeries with one million data-points.

 Result is shown on Chart.